Azure/aks-engine/docs/topics/windows-provisioning-scripts.md

 ## Overview

-Due to requirements around signing executable code on Windows nodes some powershell scripts are are delivered via a .zip file during node provisioning.
+Due to requirements around signing executable code on Windows nodes some powershell scripts are delivered via a .zip file during node provisioning.
 This document details how to update and test changes to these files.

 ## Testing